RocketChat/Rocket.Chat/.github/CONTRIBUTING.md

 ## Development Guidelines

-Check out our Handbook for the [Development Guidelines](https://handbook.rocket.chat/product/development/development-guidelines) on how to setup your enviroment, do code, test and push your code.
+Check out our Handbook for the [Development Guidelines](https://handbook.rocket.chat/product/development/development-guidelines) on how to setup your environment, do code, test and push your code.
 There you find our patterns on how to compose your Pull Requests' titles to have your contribution accepted.

 ## Contributor License Agreement